Mayor Eric Adams Apologizes For Inappropriate Comment About White Police Officers

 NEW YORK (CBSNewYork) — Mayor Eric Adams apologized Friday for an inappropriate comment he made in 2019 about white police officers.

-A furor erupted over the sudden posting on social media of a racially charged comment Adams made during a December 2019 appearance at the Harlem Business Alliance.READ MORE: First Alert Weather: Winter Weather Advisory In Effect, Hazardous Travel Expected
+A furor erupted over the sudden posting on social media of a racially charged comment Adams made during a December 2019 appearance at the Harlem Business Alliance.READ MORE: 10 Hurt In Bronx Apartment Fire, 100 Firefighters Respond

 In the video, Adams says, “Every day in the police department I kicked those crackers’ ass, man.
 I was unbelievable in the police department.”

-Note: Editor’s note: This story was first published Feb.
-4.